culturecreates/artsdata-pipeline-action/README.md

 3. Commit changes
 4. Create a new Github **release** with the new version tag vX.X.X

-Creating and saving a new release will run a workflow to build the assets and set a floating tag with the manjor release version.
+Creating and saving a new release will run a workflow to build the assets and set a floating tag with the major release version.
 All workflows using this action will run the latest major release.

 **CAUTION: when drafting a new release, ensure that the Docker image version specified in action.yml matches the release version**